smadikanti/smadikanti/README.md

 ### Hi there 👋

+I'm Sunil Kumar Madikanti!
+I'm a Software Engineer at Comcast with interest in ML/AI.
+My main areas for now are Computer Vision, Autonomous Cars & Robotics.

 <!--
 **smadikanti/smadikanti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.